diyaindoliya/diyaindoliya.github.io/in_class.md

 I am a third-year undergraduate at MIT in Course 2-A, the flexible mechanical engineering track, with a focus in Learning Machines and Physical Systems and a minor in math.

 # projects
+### 2.671 Measurement and Instrumentation
+I made a bunch of people lift pringle cans and characterized their motor responses as affected by memory and cognition.

+Paper and poster imminent!
+Stay tuned...

+### 6.843/4212 Robotic Manipulation
+"One Trip" - Full-arm, bimanual manipulation using geometric grasping methods

+Stay tuned for the Drake demo!

+### 6.141 Robotics: Science and Systems
 Check out my team's [lab projects](https://rss2022-14.github.io/website/labs/) for 6.141: Robotics Science and Systems.

 # relevant coursework